cyberphor/knowledge-base/cloud/azure/offerings/storage/services/blobs/README.md

 Data labeled with "cold access" is optimized for infrequent and slow access (e.g., HDDs).
 This tier is meant at least 90 days of storage.

 ### Archive Access Tier
 Data labeled with "archive access" is optimized for infrequent and slow access (e.g., stored offline).
 This tier is meant at least 180 days of storage.
+You can only set Archive Access at the blob-level not for your entire storage account.

 ## Blob Lifecycle Management Rules
 Blob lifecycle management rules allow you to automatically change a blob's access tier and set its expiration date.
 They help you reduce storage costs.